 This is a one-cell parasite.
 Men will usually have no symptoms, or might develop irritation in the penis.
 Women might experience vaginal burning and a discharge that is frothy and yellow-green.
 Without treatment, even if symptoms go, the person will still be infected.
 Spread is through penis to vagina intercourse or through vulva to vulva contact.
 Men almost never transmit this infection to male partners.
 One dose of antibiotic metronidazole will resolve trichomoniasis.

 The blistering sores that people think of with this disease will develop in only a hand full of infected people.
 It is not, therefore, easy to identify the disease as even normal looking skin can harbour the virus and areas of skin around the genitals that are not covered with a condom can spread the disease too.
 The first outbreak of this disease will be the most painful and in many the first episode will be the only one they have.
 It is generally true that the severity of the first outbreak will determine whether or not it is likely to recur.
 Blister fluid swabs will diagnosis the disease but blood tests can be taken if there are no sores.
 Treatment that will reduce recurrence is with antivirals although it will not eradicate this virus.

 There are a variety of strains of HPV with genital warts that are an annoyance but not life-threatening in one strain, and cervical cancer in other strains.
 They can be single or clustered and are spread by skin to skin contact during sexual activity.

 Freezing burning or excising are some options for genital warts but there is no cure.
 Cervical smears can identify the presence of one of the four strains of HPV in cervical cells.
-A vaccination at any sexual health clinic in London can now protect against this disease.
+A vaccination at any private Clinic in London can now protect against this disease.